Homemade Corn Dogs

 Deep fry for 3 minutes, until golden

-Deep fry the corn dogs at 350F for 3 minutes, until golden.
-You can do this either in a dedicated deep fryer, or in any kind of saucepan or pot filled with a few inches of your frying fat of choice.
+Gently but quickly lower each corn dog one-by-one into the hot oil, then deep fry the corn dogs at 350F for 3 minutes, until the outside shell is golden and crisp.
+You can do this either in a dedicated deep fryer, or in any kind of saucepan or large pot filled with a few inches of oil, or your frying fat of choice.

 What kind of frying oil to use

 You can see in the recipe video that I used to use vegetable oil, which is commonly used for frying.
-However, since learning how unhealthy these oils are, I now use beef tallow, which is an extremely stable fat that tolerates high heat frying very well (I discuss this at length in my podcast).
+However, since learning how inferior and unhealthy these oils are, I now use beef tallow, which is an extremely stable fat that tolerates high heat frying very well.
+Duck fat is also incredible.
 Use whatever high heat frying oil you prefer.

-Serve the corn dogs alongside some ketchup, mustard, Mayonnaise, or your favorite condiment!
+Serve the homemade corn dogs alongside some ketchup, mustard, Mayonnaise, or your favorite condiments!
+Corn dogs were made for dipping, and my whole family enjoys trying different sauces.

 What to do with leftover cooking oil